The 6 Stages of The Product Adoption Process: Driving SaaS Users To Adopt Your Product

 The appeal of your new solution provides a pull force for change.
 In turn, anxieties about whether your product is as good as it seems to provide an opposed anti-change force.

 These forces often appear in combination.
 For example:

-- Product visibility: You can increase product adoption by making your product more visible – not only as a better solution than alternatives (pull) but also by making people aware of a problem they didn’t realize they had (push)
+- Product visibility: You can increase product adoption by making your product more visible – not only as a better solution than alternatives (pull) but also by making people aware of a problem they didn’t realize they had (push).

 - Pricing: Your pricing affects consumer adoption.
-If it’s wrong, it’ll increase inertia and anxieties; if it’s right, it’ll reduce them and generate pull
+If it’s wrong, it’ll increase inertia and anxieties; if it’s right, it’ll reduce them and generate pull.

-Main metrics to track product adoption
+Main metrics to measure product adoption

 What “counts” as product adoption will be specific to your product, but there are some important common metrics:

 - Time To First Value (TTFV): How quickly users go from starting a trial to activation.

 - Product Qualified Leads (PQLs): Users who have activated, are ready to adopt, and just need nudging over the edge.